Skip to Content

 Coating Chocolate

 Dip caramels, homemade marshmallows, fresh or dried fruit, nuts, pretzels, and more.
-Let the dipped edibles cool on a parchment paper-covered cookie sheet in the refrigerator until hardened.
+Let the chocolate dipped snacks cool on a parchment paper-covered cookie sheet in the refrigerator until hardened.
 This will not produce a hard chocolate shell, however.
 If you are looking for that result, you’ll want to learn How to Temper Chocolate.

 Frosting or Glaze for Cakes